Research & Blog

 Instead of one massive model trying to do everything, the future looks more like:

-• Specialized Models: Each optimized for specific tasks
+• Specialized Models: each optimized for specific tasks

-• Dynamic Routing: Intelligent selection based on query type
+• Dynamic Routing: intelligent selection based on query type

-• Edge Deployment: Models small enough to run locally
+• Edge Deployment: models small enough to run locally

-• Ensemble Intelligence: Multiple small models outperforming one large one
+• Ensemble Intelligence: multiple small models outperforming one large one

 Conclusion: Size Isn't Everything